mmahdi-farrokhy/CanBusProtocol/README.md

 -----------------------------------------------------------------------
 DataBaseConnection class:
-The required data to work with is stored in a MS Access Database and this class connects to yhe database and reads the data from it.
+The required data to work with is stored in a MS Access Database and this class connects to the database and reads the data from it.

+** You can use this class if you're attempting to use MS Access Database in a C# Project **
 -----------------------------------------------------------------------
 DumpConnection class:
 To send data commands of ECU Downloading procedure, first we need to read the data commands from a .bin(Dump) file and return in into the code.
 This class does so.
-** You can use this class if you're attempting to use MS Access Database in a C# Project **